CalumHawcroft/Starburst/README.md

 # Starburst
 Here is the GitHub repository for pyStarburst99.
 This is essentially a translation/slight reworking of the Starburst99 fortran code.
+Please let us know if you have any thoughts or questions on the code at pystarburst99@gmail.com

 ## Installation
 * Clone the repository to install